redmonddinger/ADS-B-Flight-Tracker/README.md

-# ADS-B-Flight-Tracker
+# ADS-B Aircraft Tracking Station
 Raspberry Pi ADS-B receiver using an RTL-SDR to monitor live aircraft transmissions.

-The system receives 1090 MHz ADS-B broadcasts from nearby aircraft, decodes them using dump1090-fa, and displays real-time aircraft positions and flight information through a browser-based interface.
+The system receives 1090 MHz ADS-B broadcasts from nearby aircraft, decodes them using readsb, and displays real-time aircraft positions and flight information through the tar1090 web interface.

 This project demonstrates RF fundamentals, Software Defined Radio (SDR), Linux system administration, networking, and hardware/software integration.

 ## Project Overview

 This project uses a Raspberry Pi 5 and an RTL-SDR receiver to capture Automatic Dependent Surveillance–Broadcast (ADS-B) transmissions from nearby aircraft operating at 1090 MHz.
-The received signals are decoded using dump1090-fa and served through a browser-based interface, allowing aircraft positions, altitude, speed, and identification information to be monitored in real time.
+The received signals are decoded using readsb and served through the tar1090 web interface, allowing aircraft positions, altitude, speed, and identification information to be monitored in real time.

 The goal of this project was to gain hands-on experience with software defined radio, Linux system configuration, RF communications, and integrating hardware and software into a functional monitoring system.